Girl, Interrupted – Film Review

 I decided to dig into the DVD collection back at my Mum’s house, and watch the ones I haven’t seen yet.
 First one up was this 1999 film, for which Angelina Jolie won her Best Supporting Actress Oscar, deservedly so.
 She was easily the best thing in this good but not great movie.

 To me Winona Ryder is one of those actors with a narrow range who can be really good in a right role with the right direction, and really flat outside of it.
 Here she’s more on the flat side unfortunately.
-She’s too cutesy and wide-eyed and her Susanna made me think of a petulant 5-year-old who’s constantly on the verge of stamping her foot and going, nooooo Mummy noooooo I woooon’t waaaaaah; it might have suited her character who is rather immature but lord was it annoying at times, especially when she does go into a full-blown rant.
-I also didn’t really buy Susanna’s internal turmoil and emotional journey, though that might have been the fault of the screenplay as well as Ryder’s – it just all felt a tad too thin and by-the-numbers.
+She’s too cutesy and wide-eyed and her Susanna made me think of a petulant 5-year-old who’s constantly on the verge of stamping her foot and going, nooooo Mummy noooooo I woooon’t waaaaaah.
+It might have suited her immature character, but lord was it annoying at times, especially when she does go into a full-blown rant.
+I also didn’t really buy Susanna’s internal turmoil and emotional journey, though that might have been the fault of the screenplay as well as Ryder’s.
+It just all felt a tad too thin and by-the-numbers.
 Susanna doesn’t really do anything – she is messed up, and then she’s not.

 What I really liked about the movie was the exploration of the female relationships, the good and the bad of them, the warmth and support and the manipulation and bitchiness.
-And Angelina Jolie just burns up the screen in this.
+And Angelina Jolie simply burns up the screen as Lisa.
 I’ve often found her a rather colourless and dull actress, despite her incredible beauty, but certainly not here.
-Her Lisa is pure charisma on legs, seductive and amoral, both ghostly and vibrantly alive.
+Lisa is pure charisma on legs, seductive and amoral, both ghostly and vibrantly alive.
 The climatic confrontation scene between Lisa and Susanna felt a bit jarring, like it was forcing the movie into a thriller mode a la Single White Female, but even then Jolie’s acting is powerful enough to pull through.

 Some of the interior design was really nice – the inside of the apartment of one of the girls was like 60s on steroids and I was just drinking it in even while intense drama was happening.
 And at the very least the movie did make me interested in reading the original book.